LithuaniaOfficial Name: Republic of Lithuania

 Telephone connections are generally good.
 U.S. 1-800 numbers can be accessed from Lithuania but not on a toll-free basis; the international long distance rate per minute will be charged.
 Local Internet cafes offer computer access.
 ATMs are widely available.
 Most hotels and other businesses accept major credit cards.

-LGBT Rights: The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
-Members of the LGBT community have experienced verbal and sometimes physical harassment.
+LGBT RIGHTS: The LGBT community is protected by anti-discrimination laws.
+However, members of the LGBT community have experienced verbal and sometimes physical harassment.
 For more detailed information about LGBT rights in Lithuania, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

 ACCESSIBILITY: While in Lithuania, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
 Lithuania’s Law on Equal Treatment prohibits discrimination against persons with disabilities, although it does not specify what kind of disabilities.
 It mandates access to buildings for persons with disabilities; however, according to 2011 data from the Department of Statistics, only 44.1 percent of housing was accessible.